projectara/greybus-spec/source/introduction.rst

 meet these needs.

-In addition to |unipro|, Project Ara also specifies a small number of other interfaces between modules and the endoskeleton.
+In addition to |unipro|, Project Ara also specifies a small number of other interfaces between modules and the Endo.
 These include a power bus, signals which enable hotplug and power management functions, and interface pins for modules which emit and receive radio signals.
 The Greybus Specification also defines the behavior of the system's software with respect to these interfaces.

-A Project Ara "module" is a device that slides into a physical slot on a Project Ara endoskeleton.
+A Project Ara "module" is a device that slides into a physical slot on a Project Ara Endo.
 Each module communicates with other modules on the network via one or more |unipro| CPorts.
 A CPort is a bidirectional pipe through which |unipro| traffic is exchanged.
 Modules send "messages" via CPorts; messages are datagrams